Seeds & Spores Family Farm

 When we first began farming in the UP 23 years ago, we were admittedly neophytes to anything more than backyard gardening.
 We planted a large garden on family land near Escanaba, tended the antique apple orchard, and fruited some shiitake and oyster mushrooms.
 Our philosophy was to start small and learn along the way.
 We knew we wanted to grow a diversity of crops.

-We knew we wanted to grow things organically from the beginning.
-During the early years, we saw organic certification as an important step, and we were certified organic by OCIA and OGM for three years.
-While we were certified, we learned a lot about organic practices and the requirements for growing organically.
-The farm continued to expand and we kept a diverse but local market.
-Because we were selling to a relatively small community, we knew our customers well, and eventually realized that a third party certifier was unnecessary.
+Another important part of our philosophy was that we wanted to grow organically.
+During the early years when we started selling produce in Marquette, we saw organic certification as an important step and were certified organic by OCIA and OGM for three years.
+While we were certified, we learned a lot about organic practices and the requirements for certification.
+The farm continued to expand, and we made the decision to develop only local markets.
+Because we were selling to a relatively small community, we developed relationships with our customers and eventually realized that a third party certifier seemed unnecessary.
 Most farms estimate they spend hundreds of hours and thousands of dollars per year pursuing organic certification, and they have no choice but to pass that cost on to their customers.
-Unfortunately, at the same time, national organic standards are being diluted.
-Because of this, we have chosen to support of the Certified Naturally Grown (CNG) organization, which aims to provide a feasible organic certification for small farms selling to their local markets.
-Not all locally grown food is organic, so the CNG certification also sets us apart from local farms that do not adhere to organic standards.
+During that same time it was apparent that national organic standards were also being diluted by big organic.
 We are transparent about our practices and invite our customers to come out to the farm and see for themselves how their food is grown.